 To do all of these tasks competently and to take on these responsibilities, the training required to become a qualified veterinary nurse must incorporate both the theoretical knowledge as well as the essential practical skills covering all of these important areas.

-In order to be employed as a qualified veterinary nurse in Australia, you need to obtain the ACM40412 Certificate IV in Veterinary Nursing.
-The training and information you receive whilst studying this qualification will give you the underpinning knowledge and skills required to competently assist the veterinarian and to carry out the many skills expected of qualified nurses to provide the highest quality of care to their patients and clients. (see above)
+In order to be employed as a qualified veterinary nurse in Australia, you need to obtain the ACM40418 Certificate IV in Veterinary Nursing.
+The training and information you receive whilst studying this qualification will give you the underpinning knowledge and skills required to competently assist a veterinarian and to carry out the many skills expected of qualified nurses to provide the highest quality of care to their patients and clients.

-Veterinary nursing is a very hands on vocation and gaining a veterinary nursing qualification requires both practical training in a veterinary hospital complemented with the theoretical underpinning knowledge.
+Veterinary nursing is a very hands-on vocation and gaining a veterinary nursing qualification requires both practical training in a veterinary hospital complemented alongside theoretical underpinning knowledge.

-As you can appreciate, many people aspire to being a veterinary nurse, and so this qualification is very competitive.
+As you can appreciate, many people aspire to be veterinary nurses, and so this qualification is very competitive.